nyalsadiq/borderless_app_production/README.md

 # Borderless is your new way of bringing creative ideas to life

-## Any push to production is deployed to heroku.
+## Any push to master is deployed to heroku.

 ## Instalation